AntoniaPopovici/facial-detector-and-recognizer/README.md

 ### Additional Information

-For more detailed information, refer to the "documentation.pdf" provided in the repository.
+For more detailed information, refer to the `documentation.pdf` provided in the repository.

 ## Task 2 - Facial Recognition